-(2) Two Foxes descending from Francis Fox of Wilshire, England, plus a third Francis Fox descendant tested at 17 markers by Jobling and King and not listed on the Y-Results tables.
+(2) Three Foxes descending from Francis Fox of Wilshire, England, plus a fourth Francis Fox descendant tested at 17 markers by Jobling and King and not listed on the Y-Results tables.
 Francis Fox is said to have been from the same family as Sir Stephen Fox.

 (3) Three Foxes descending from Matthew Fox of Abbeville, SC, and his father, John Fox.

 (4) A matching Clark ancestor from Lycoming County, PA, who was adopted.